-Simplify supports an Informational Prompt Message.
+Simplify supports an Informational Prompt Message on the MX915 and MX925.
 This is a flexible feature designed to allow merchants to display information for customers and get customer input using a variety of screen layouts.
 This message type does not affect the processing of financial transactions.

 Simplify returns the customer input in the Informational Prompt Response.
 Input includes the action button (virtual button) or hard key pressed.
-Depending on the type of Informational Prompt Message sent, input may also include entered text or a selected radio button, check boxes or slider position.
+Depending on the type of Informational Prompt Message sent, input may also include entered text or a selected radio button or check boxes.
 Additional requests can be sent if further customer interaction is required.

 The Informational Prompt Message is a Non-Financial message type (Transaction Type 36) with a Message Type of 14.
 It is discussed separately in this chapter due to its many uses.

-As described in Chapter 2 under Non-Financial Messages , all Non-Financial messages have the following generic format:
+As described in Non-Financial Message Format , Non-Financial messages have the following generic format:

 |API Field #, Value||Description|